TalaoDAO/oidc4vc-server/docs/source/contents.rst

 What is Talao ?
 ---------------

-Talao is a Blockchain solution to manage a professional Self Sovereign Digital Identity.
+Talao is a solution to manage a professional Self Sovereign Digital Identity.

 Traditional architectures to validate, certify, and manage professional data are based on centralized, top-down approaches that rely on third-party private operators.
 Unfortunately these solutions often lead to inappropriate use of personal data and hacks.
 Whatever the GDPR could impose to private operators, the fact is that our data